 The purpose of the landing page is to provide clients with a starting point for using the API.
 Any resource exposed through an API can be accessed by following paths or links starting from the landing page.

-The landing page includes three metadata elements; title, description, and attribution.
+The landing page includes three metadata elements: title, description, and attribution.
 These three elements describe the API as a whole.
 Clients can expect to encounter metadata which is more resource-specific as they follow links and paths from the landing page.

 While the three metadata elements are defined as text strings, the attribution element is special.
-Specifically, it can contain markup text.
+Specifically, the attribution element can contain markup text.
 Markup allows a text string to import images and format text.
 The capabilities are only limited by the markup language used.
 See the example landing page for an example of the use of markup in the attribution element.

 Operation